 Using your fingers, a toy, or a partner's fingers, feel the four vaginal walls right at the opening.
 Pay attention to what feels good, neutral, or uncomfortable.
 Stay relaxed and don’t forget to touch the rest of your body.

-For some people, the G spot feels like...nothing.
+For some people, the G-spot feels like...nothing.
 And that’s okay.
-This is one erogenous zone and like other zones, they aren’t everyone’s sweet spot.
+This is one erogenous zone and like other zones, it isn't everyone’s sweet spot.

 Sometimes fluid is ejaculated by stimulating the G zone.
 This is called squirting.
 Some people do it all the time, some have never done it, and some occasionally and pleasantly surprise themselves.

-Remember: the G zone is one erogenous zone, and you have many.
+Remember: the G-zone is one erogenous zone, and you have many.
 Look at it as an exciting new path to explore; not THE path.
 The important thing is that you’re experiencing pleasure, whatever that may be.
-Your nipples, your ears, your fingers, your labia, your buttcheeks, your clit, or the G zone.
+You can feel pleasure in you nipples, your ears, your fingers, your labia, your butt cheeks, your clit, or the G-zone.
 It’s not about where.
 It’s about what.

 Speaking of paths, you now know that the G-zone is a busy intersection connected to a specific pleasure pathway and not a “reheat” button–no shade to the microwave.
 It needs to be coaxed, and you’ll want to involve the rest of your body in your G-zone experience.